ka312/MovieMentor/README.md

 - **MongoDB Atlas**: Cloud-based NoSQL database to store movie data and user interactions.
 - **OpenAI GPT-4**: Used for generating chatbot responses.
 - **Streamlit**: A Python library to build the user interface.
+- To run the Streamlit interface:

+  First, make sure you are in the project directory.
+  Run the following command:
+  '''bash
+  streamlit run chatbot_ui.py

 - **LangChain**: A library to integrate the GPT model with the chatbot.